What is sensory processing disorder?

 Children are more likely than adults to have SPD.
 But adults can have symptoms, too.
 In adults, it’s likely these symptoms have existed since childhood.
 However, the adults have developed ways to deal with SPD that let them hide the disorder from others.

 There is some debate among doctors about whether SPD is a separate disorder.
 Some doctors argue it isn’t.
 Some say it’s a diagnosis for things that could be explained as common behavior for children.
 Others say some children are just highly sensitive.
-Some doctors say that SPD is a symptom of other disorders — such as autism spectrum disorder, hyperactivity, attention deficit disorder, anxiety, etc. — and not a disorder itself.
+Some doctors say that SPD is a symptom of other disorders—such as autism spectrum disorder, attention deficit and hyperactivity disorder, anxiety, etc.—and not a disorder itself.
 Other doctors believe your child may suffer from SPD without having another disorder.
 Some say it’s clear that some children have trouble handling regular sensory information (stimuli).
 For now, SPD isn’t recognized as an official medical diagnosis.
+Even so, it is a way to identify those who may need some extra attention in this area.

 Symptoms of sensory processing disorder